hardwario/docs/chester/extension-modules/chester-x3.md

 ## CHESTER-X3B Module Overview

-CHESTER-X3B allows connecting 2 type-N thermocouples (types B/C/E/J/K/R/S/T support on request) using 2 wire sensor connection.
+CHESTER-X3B allows connecting 2 type-K thermocouples (types B/C/E/J/N/R/S/T support on request) using 2 wire sensor connection.

 First sensor connects to **CH1A(-)** and **CH1B(+)**.
 If X3B is in the **slot A**, then you have to use terminals **A2(-)** and **A3(+)**.